chrisadkin/introduction-to-terraform/tutorial-04/README.md

 # Objectives

-- Demonstrate the use a variable using a complex datatype; a map
+- Demonstrate the use a variable using a complex datatype; a list of map objects
 - Demonstrate the use of iteration within a resource to create multiple entities of a resource type

 # Instructions